messagebird/dart-rest-api/README.md

 **Please note**: when running the tests, your MessageBird account will be charged a small amount to test sending calls and messages.

 ## License
 The MessageBird REST API for Dart is licensed under [The BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause).
-Copyright (c) 2019, Drillster B.V.
+Copyright (c) 2019, MessageBird B.V.
-The MessageBird platform and MessageBird trademark are property of MessageBird B.V.